eternal-flame-AD/picture-in-picture/README.md

 ## Installation

-1. [Check](https://caniuse.com/#feat=picture-in-picture) if your current browser supports the PiP API.
+1. [Lookup on caniuse.com](https://caniuse.com/#feat=picture-in-picture) or use this [Pen](https://codepen.io/anon/pen/aPzvZo) or use the [Official Sample Page](https://googlechrome.github.io/samples/picture-in-picture/) to check if your current browser supports the PiP API.

 1. Install [Tampermonkey](https://tampermonkey.net/) browser extension.